Cicadella viridis

-Cicadella viridis, sometimes called the "green leafhopper" (but not to be confused with Nephotettix a genus of rice pests), is a species of European leafhoppers belonging to the subfamily Cicadellinae.
+Cicadella viridis, sometimes called the "green leafhopper" (but not to be confused with Nephotettix a genus that includes rice pests), is a species of European leafhoppers belonging to the subfamily Cicadellinae.

 Distribution

 This species is present in most of Europe, in eastern Palearctic realm, in the Near East, in the Nearctic realm, and in the Indomalayan realm.

 Habitat

 These leafhoppers inhabit rough grassy areas, peat bogs and mires, wet meadows, near marshes or in swampy habitats, but sometimes live also in drier areas.

 Description

 The adult males of Cicadella viridis can reach a length of 5.7–7 mm, but the females are quite larger than the males, reaching 7.5–9 mm.

 Their pronotum and scutellum are green and yellow.
 The front head is pale yellow, with two black spots near the compound eyes.
 The forewings are turquoise green in the females, blue or dark bluish in males (sexual dimorphism).
 The abdomen is bluish-black.

 The larvae are yellowish and have two brownish stripes running from head to the end of the abdomen.